amirhosein-mesbah/Big_Data/Spark/README.md

 # Using Apache Spark for NLP and Machine Learning tasks

-In this project I've use Apache Spark for NLP and Machine Learning tasks.
+In this project, I've used Apache Spark for NLP and Machine Learning tasks.

 ## Spark for Machine Learning

 ### model
-In this Task, I've used `spark ML` to build an mlp model and apply a multi-label classification on a `spark dataframe`.
+In this Task, I've used `spark ML` to build an mlp model and apply a multi-label classification on a `spark data frame.
 After Preprocessing Data and creating a column for labels, Standardization and PCA are applied to data respectfully.

 ### Results
-results of training a mlp model on the proposed dataset are shown in the table below:
+The results of training a mlp model on the proposed dataset are shown in the table below:

 | Model      | Test Accuracy | Test Recall | Test Precision |
 | ----------- | ----------- | ----------- | ----------- |